What is the Death Tax?

-Death taxes are the taxes that are levied by the state or federal government upon the deceased’s property.
-These are entirely based upon the value of assets and properties during the time of the death of the respective owner.
+Death taxes are the taxes that state or federal government levy upon the deceased’s property.
+These entirely base upon the value of assets and properties during the time of the death of the owner.
 These taxes are applicable only in the case of a few people.

 How Does Death Tax Work?

 The rate of death tax has always been fluctuating ever since formed in the year 1916.
 The tax liability is evaluated by all or portion of inherited estate’s value, which is beyond a pre-defined exemption level.
 Inherited taxes are paid by every single heir of the inherited assets, while they are levied on the estate itself.
 In a country like the United States, these taxes are levied on either full or portion of an inherited estate received by the beneficiary of the deceased’s assets.
 These taxes are not applicable in the cases of assets that are transferred in the name of a surviving spouse.
 Beneficiaries will only need to pay these taxes when the total amount of the inherited estate crosses the exclusion limits that are established by the IRS (Internal Revenue Service).
 They are levied only upon a few wealthiest Americans.